-As we head into Father’s Day weekend and our quest to celebrate Dads consider these heartwarming tales of pet dads doing amazing things.
+As we head into Father’s Day weekend and our quest to celebrate Dads, dog dads and cat dads in particular, we wanted to share these heartwarming tales of pet dads doing amazing things pets.
 There are many Pet dads out there that are contributing to pet health and happiness in big ways and Father’s day is a great time to tell a few of their stories and to celebrate their contributions to pet kind.

 The story is about one of Best Friends Animal Society, recently adopted cats, Chick.

-If you don’t know Best Friends Animal Society, it initially started as a group of friends with the faith to realize a vision that they had long shared — to create a sanctuary for abandoned and abused animals.
+If you don’t know Best Friends Animal Society, the large pet saving organization, initially started as a group of friends with the faith to realize a vision that they had long shared — to create a sanctuary for abandoned and abused animals.
 This endeavor has catapulted them to the forefront of a fledgling movement to end the killing of 17 million dogs and cats who were dying in our nation’s shelters annually at that time.

 Their Instagram is a wonderful place to learn about their mission and the many pets that are consistently in their care.